Jerry Wexler: Early life

-Wexler was born in The Bronx, New York City, the son of a German Jewish father and a Polish Jewish mother; he grew up in the Washington Heights neighborhood of Upper Manhattan.
-Despite graduating from George Washington High School at age 15, he dropped out of the City College of New York after two semesters.
+Wexler was born in the Bronx, New York City, the son of a German Jewish father and a Russian Jewish mother; he grew up in the Washington Heights neighborhood of Upper Manhattan.
+Despite graduating from George Washington High School at the age of 15, he dropped out of the City College of New York after two semesters.
 In 1935, Wexler enrolled at what is now Kansas State University, where he studied intermittently for several years.
-Following his service in the Army, Wexler became a serious student, and he graduated from Kansas State with a B.A. in journalism in 1946.
+After being in the U.S. Army, Wexler became a serious student and he graduated from Kansas State with a B.A. degree in journalism in 1946.

 Career

 During his time as an editor, reporter, and writer for Billboard Magazine, Wexler coined the term "rhythm and blues".
 In June 1949, at his suggestion, the magazine changed the name of the Race Records chart to Rhythm & Blues Records.
-Wexler wrote, "'Race' was a common term then, a self-referral used by blacks. ...
-On the other hand, 'Race Records' didn't sit well. ...
-I came up with a handle I thought suited the music well – 'rhythm and blues.' ...
+Wexler wrote, "'Race' was a common term then, a self-referral used by blacks...
+On the other hand, 'Race Records' didn't sit well...
+I came up with a handle I thought suited the music well–'rhythm and blues'...
 [It was] a label more appropriate to more enlightened times."

 Wexler became a partner in Atlantic Records in 1953.
-There followed classic recordings with Ray Charles, the Drifters and Ruth Brown.
-With Ahmet and Nesuhi Ertegun, he built Atlantic Records into a major force in the recording industry.
+Ray Charles, the Drifters and Ruth Brown recorded classic recordings there.
+With Ahmet and Nesuhi Ertegun, Wexler built Atlantic into a major force in the recording industry.

 In the 1960s, he recorded Wilson Pickett and Aretha Franklin, and oversaw production of Dusty Springfield's highly acclaimed Dusty in Memphis and Lulu's New Routes albums.
-He also cultivated a tight relationship with Stax Records, was an enthusiastic proponent of the then-developing Muscle Shoals Sound and launched the fortunes of Muscle Shoals Sound Studios and the Muscle Shoals Rhythm Section.
+He also cultivated a tight relationship, and a distribution deal, with Stax Records founder Jim Stewart, was an enthusiastic proponent of the then-developing Muscle Shoals Sound and launched the fortunes of Muscle Shoals Sound Studios and the Muscle Shoals Rhythm Section.
 In 1967 he was named Record Executive of the Year for turning Aretha Franklin's career around.
 In November 1966, Franklin's Columbia recording contract expired; at that time, she owed the company money because record sales had not met expectations.
 Working with Wexler and Atlantic, Franklin was "the most successful singer in the nation" by 1968.
 His work in this decade put Atlantic at the forefront of soul music.